Harry Chandler: Death and legacy

-Chandler died on September 23, 1944 from a heart attack.
+Chandler died on September 23, 1944, from a heart attack.
 He and Marian are buried at Hollywood Forever Cemetery on Santa Monica Boulevard.
 Harrison Gray Otis's memorial is nearby.
 Harry's oldest son, Norman Chandler, took charge of the Los Angeles Times after Harry's death.

-Chandler Boulevard, a major street in the San Fernando Valley, is named for Harry Chandler.
+Chandler Boulevard, a major street in the San Fernando Valley, is named after Harry Chandler.

 A dining hall was named in his honor at the California Institute of Technology in 1960.
-Forty-one years later, the Caltech Board of Trustees voted in 2021 to have Chandler's name removed from the building for his involvement with the Human Betterment Foundation.
-The dining hall was officially renamed in November 2021 to honor educator Lee F. Browne.
+Sixty-one years later, the Caltech Board of Trustees voted in 2021 to have Chandler's name removed from the building for his involvement with the Human Betterment Foundation.
+The dining hall was officially renamed in November 2021 to honor the educator Lee F. Browne.